 Mechanical and Thermal Properties

-TA Instruments ARES AR-G2 is capable of characterization of both the structure and flow properties of simple and structured fluids over a temperature range of -160 – 600°C. Cone and plate, parallel plates, and concentric cylinder geometries are available.
+-TA Instruments Discovery Hybrid Rheometer (HR2) is capable of characterization of rheological properties of simple and complex fluids, gels, and elastomers over a wide temperature range of -160 - 600°C. Cone and plate, parallel plates (with solvent trap option), concentric cylindrical geometries, as well as the SER3 universal testing platform for extensional rheology are available.

 - Dynamic Mechanical Analysis